YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

 .. contents::
    :depth: 2

 YottaDB provides the mumps -run shell command to invoke application entryrefs directly from the shell.
 YottaDB recognizes a number of environment variables to determine the starting characteristics of a process; these are described in the documentation.
 In order to ensure that environment variables are set correctly, you should create a shell script that appropriately sets (and clears where needed) environment variables before invoking YottaDB.
-When users should not get to the shell prompt from the application (either for lack of skill or because they are not sufficiently trusted), or when the application needs more access to the shell command line than that provided by the $ZCMDLINE ISV, you may need to package a YottaDB application using techniques beyond, or in additional to, invocation from a shell script.
+When users should not get to the shell prompt from the application (either for lack of skill or because they are not sufficiently trusted), or when the application needs more access to the shell command line than that provided by the $ZCMDLINE ISV, you may need to package a YottaDB application using techniques beyond, or in addition to, invocation from a shell script.

 Since YottaDB is designed to integrate with the underlying OS, you should consider the entire range of services provided by operating systems when packaging a YottaDB application.
 For example, you can use the host based access control provided by TCP wrappers, or various controls provided by xinetd (including per_source, cps, max_load protection, only_from, no_access, and access_times).